All-night vigil: Modern classical musical compositions

-Besides numerous traditional chants of several schools, the following classical compositions by famous composers include:

-The vigil has been set to music most famously by Sergei Rachmaninoff, whose setting of selections from the service is one of his most admired works.
+Besides numerous traditional chants of several schools, several major composers have created versions of the all-night vigil.
+The most famous of these is by Sergei Rachmaninoff, whose setting of selections from the service is one of his most admired works.
 Tchaikovsky's setting of the all-night vigil, along with his Divine Liturgy and his collection of nine sacred songs were of seminal importance in the later interest in Orthodox music in general, and settings of the all-night vigil in particular.
 Other musical settings include those by Chesnokov, Grechaninov, Ippolitov-Ivanov, Alexander Kastalsky, Clive Strutt and Einojuhani Rautavaara.
 It is most often celebrated using a variety of traditional or simplified chant melodies based on the Octoechos or other sources.